trackmatic/trackmatic-documentation/rest/loads/index.md

 A consignment must be allocated one or more pickups or drop offs.
 A pickup described where the goods need to be picked up form, while the drop off describes where the goods need to be dropped off at.
 The pickup and drop off are both activities which will be described in more detail later in this document.

 When a consignment is allocated to a load the pickup and drop offs are assigned to one or more points of interest on load.
-The point of interest is built up from the shipping address and geofence information extracted for the consignments pickups, drop offs and associated entities.
+The point of interest is built up from the shipping address and location information extracted for the consignments pickups, drop offs and associated entities.

 ### Activity